Sports, nutrition and movement courses

 These degrees lead to exciting careers in health, education, sport and fitness.
 You might work with athletes, patients, schools, businesses or communities.

 Graduates of sports science often work as performance analysts, strength coaches or fitness trainers.
 Nutrition graduates can become registered dietitians or work in wellness and food industries.
-Those in movement and exercise fields may work in rehabilitation, health promotion or active ageing.
+Those in movement and exercise fields may work in rehabilitation or health promotion.

 There are also opportunities in research, public health, education and international development.
 Many graduates choose to continue with postgraduate study or professional certification, especially for clinical or specialist roles.